jbloomlab/SARS2_RBD_Ab_escape_maps/README.md

 Specifically, this repository hosts the code for two ways to interact with the data:

+  - The data are used to generate an "escape calculator" that visualizes the impact of combinations of mutations at [https://jbloomlab.github.io/SARS2_RBD_Ab_escape_maps/escape-calc/](https://jbloomlab.github.io/SARS2_RBD_Ab_escape_maps/escape-calc/).
+    The escape-calculator is described in detail in [this paper](https://academic.oup.com/ve/article/8/1/veac021/6549895).

 - The full data can be visualized and individual escape maps queried using the interactive plots at [https://jbloomlab.github.io/SARS2_RBD_Ab_escape_maps](https://jbloomlab.github.io/SARS2_RBD_Ab_escape_maps).

-  - The data are used to generate an "escape calculator" that visualizes the impact of combinations of mutations at [https://jbloomlab.github.io/SARS2_RBD_Ab_escape_maps/escape-calc/](https://jbloomlab.github.io/SARS2_RBD_Ab_escape_maps/escape-calc/).
-There is also a mini-example escape calculator [here](https://jbloomlab.github.io/SARS2_RBD_Ab_escape_maps/mini-example-escape-calc/) which is **not** recommended for actual analysis of real data, but helps explain how the [full escape calculator](https://jbloomlab.github.io/SARS2_RBD_Ab_escape_maps/escape-calc/) works.

   - The raw escape data for all antibodies and sera are [here](processed_data/escape_data.csv).

   - The data used by the escape calculator are [here](processed_data/escape_calculator_data.csv).

-See [this Tweet chain](https://twitter.com/jbloom_lab/status/1468001874989121542) for a description of the escape calculator.
-The escape-calculator is described in detail in [this paper](https://academic.oup.com/ve/article/8/1/veac021/6549895).

 ## Command-line escape calculator for batch calculations
 If you are performing batch analyses of SARS-CoV-2 variants or mutations, you may want to calculate the extent of escape as implemented in the "escape calculator" at [https://jbloomlab.github.io/SARS2_RBD_Ab_escape_maps/escape-calc/](https://jbloomlab.github.io/SARS2_RBD_Ab_escape_maps/escape-calc/) in batch.